Joshuaalbert/heterogp/README.md

 ## Promises
 I will release a type-set document that describes how heteroscedasticity is handled here.
 I will provide a heteroscedastic version of GPR, and SGPR.

+## Update

+This project is no longer in development.
+Gpflow now has support for heteroscedastic errors built in.
+I'll leave this repo for posterity.